revanthsa/student-zone-bot/README.md

 6. Also, Add the config.json file as an environment variable in Heroku.
     - Name of the variable: CONFIG
     - Value of the variable: The contents of the config.json file
-7. Start the bot and use it
+7. Start the bot and use it.

 #### Structure of config.json
 ```json